Research-backed reasons why gratitude is good for your health

 The results showed that each person was able to drastically improve their ability to fall asleep, quieting their minds and staying asleep for longer.

-Aside from mental well-being, practicing gratitude on a daily basis can have a huge impact on your commitment to physical health.
+Aside from mental well-being, practising gratitude on a daily basis can have a huge impact on your commitment to physical health.

-Studies have shown that people who were thankful and regularly practiced gratitude were more likely to be physically active and stick to a regular routine.
+Studies have shown that people who were thankful and regularly practised gratitude were more likely to be physically active and stick to a regular routine.

 Those who completed a ‘gratitude diary’ on a daily basis as opposed to people who wrote down simple daily occurrences, or negative incidences, showed an increase in long-term positivity over those who wrote down bad things in their lives.